ykskb/phrag/docs/mechanism.md

 `Create`, `update` and `delete` mutations are created for each table.
 Primary keys work as an identitier of each record for mutations:

-1. Phrag registers PK as a GraphQL object.
+1. Phrag registers PK(s) of a table as a GraphQL object.

 2. `Create` mutation returns a PK object with generated values as a successful response.